Director of Learning - Mr T Webster Email

 At Key Stage 4, we follow the AQA syllabus.
 Over the two years, students will develop performance, technical, and choreographic skills.
 They will use these skills to create pieces of Dance which to be assessed on.
 Students will also learn how to analyse professional work in preparation for a written examination.

-At A Level we follow the AQA syllabus which comprises of 2 practical units and 2 written units.
+At A Level we follow the AQA syllabus which comprises of two practical units and two written units.
 Within the practical, students will be assessed on their technical, performance and choreographic ability.
 Within the written students will learn the history of dance, analyse professional works and put practical knowledge into a theoretical context.
 This course leads on extremely well from GCSE Dance.

 All students have the opportunity to take part in extra-curricular clubs and specialist projects, many of which are in partnership with our arts organisations.
 Throughout the year students can enjoy performing in showcases at school, in Poynton, Stockport and Cheshire, attend theatre trips, Summer School and so much more!
 These activities help to support our students in the classroom and enrich their learning, improving confidence, self-esteem, creativity and self-motivation.